oVirt/ovirt-site/source/documentation/self-hosted/chap-Migrating_from_Bare_Metal_to_an_EL-Based_Self-Hosted_Environment.html.md

 * You must have access and can make changes to the BareMetal-Engine.

 * The virtual machine to which the BareMetal-Engine is being migrated must have the same amount of RAM as the physical machine from which the BareMetal-Engine is being migrated.
-If you must migrate to a virtual machine that has less RAM than the physical machine from which the BareMetal-Engine is migrated, see the following Red Hat Knowledgebase article: [https://access.redhat.com/articles/2705841](https://access.redhat.com/articles/2705841).

 **Migrating to a Self-Hosted Environment**